levigutt/testsimple-php/readme.md

 Looks like you failed 1 out of 3 tests
 ```

-one of the tests failed. it seems `Thing` required a parameter to be constructed. if this is intended, we should have a test for it:
+we have a failure; `new Thing()` requires a parameter. if this is intended,
+we should have a test for it:

+example/fixed.t:
 ```php
 require_once("testsimple.php");
 $assert = new TestSimple\Assert();